ktoso/rx-wiki/The-RxJava-Android-Module.md

 }
 ```

-This will ensure that all references to the subscriber (the Activity) will be released as soon as possible, and no more notifications will arrive at the subscriber through `onNext`.
+This ensures that all references to the subscriber (the `Activity`) will be released as soon as possible, and no more notifications will arrive at the subscriber through `onNext`.

-One problem with this is that if the Activity is destroyed because of a change in screen orientation, the observable will fire again in `onCreate`.
-This can be prevented by using the `cache` or `replay` operators, while making sure the Observable somehow survives the Activity life-cycle (e.g. by storing it in a global cache, in a Fragment, etc.) Using either operator will make sure that when subscribing to an Observable that's already "running", values received during the time of detachment from the Activity will be "played back", and in-flight notifications will be delivered as usual.
+One problem with this is that if the `Activity` is destroyed because of a change in screen orientation, the Observable will fire again in `onCreate`.
+You can prevent this by using the `cache` or `replay` Observable operators, while making sure the Observable somehow survives the `Activity` life-cycle (for instance, by storing it in a global cache, in a Fragment, etc.) You can use either operator to ensure that when the subscriber subscribes to an Observable that&#8217;s already &ldquo;running,&rdquo; items emitted by the Observable during the span when it was detached from the `Activity` will be &ldquo;played back,&rdquo; and any in-flight notifications from the Observable will be delivered as usual.

 # See also
 * [The rxjava-android readme file](https://github.com/Netflix/RxJava/tree/master/rxjava-contrib/rxjava-android)